Daily Houserule tweets: December 2022

 Cheap + Poor Balance combine to -0.8 CF (Low-Tech p.
 59).

 And the baton-like generic torch?
-If you reprice batons to $10 like other sticks and add Cheap + Poor Balance, you get $2 + $1 = $3 – the listed cost of a torch.
+If you reprice batons to $10 like other sticks and add Cheap + Poor Balance, the cost is the same as that of the above club-based torch: $2 + $1 = $3.
+That’s the listed cost of a torch.

 Just keep in mind that this cheap, poorly-balanced stick is a poorer weapon than a proper baton.
 Sounds right to me.